 A name change is a common thing for both non-binary and binary trans people.
-Commonly, the name that they were assigned to as birth does not reflect how they feel internally; because of this, they may choose a new name.
+Commonly, the name they were assigned to at birth does not reflect how they feel internally; they may choose a new name.
 The name that they no longer used is called their “deadname.”
 Some people might have a more androgynous name like Riley, Avery, or Quinn and feel like they don’t want or need to change it.
 However, there are a lot of trans people who are not born with androgynous names that will want to change their name.
 A nice thing to ask if you are an outsider is to ask for their “chosen” or “preferred” name.
 Even if a trans person has an androgynous name, they might want to change it.
-The overarching goal of a gender transition is to alleviate gender dysphoria, and if changing their name will help them do so, then they will more than likely do it.
+The overarching goal of a gender transition is to alleviate gender dysphoria, and if changing their name will help them do so, they will more than likely do it.

 They might change their pronouns.

 Changing pronouns is an extremely common change.
 Non-binary people commonly take the pronouns they-them since it is a gender-neutral pronoun; however, not every non-binary person will adopt this, so just like most things, if you are confused, ask.
 For binary trans people, they tend to take the pronoun in which they are transitioning.
 A trans male, for instance, will probably adopt the pronouns of he/him; however, this is very depending on where they are in their transition.
 Even if a person is in the process of transitioning into a male, they might not feel comfortable adopting that pronoun yet.